Staunchglobal/SPL-Techincal-Assessment/README.md

 ## Introduction :

-**Assessment branch contains the problems that you need to solve and all the problems are converted to basic, adavanced and OOP.
+**Assessment branch contains the problems that you need to solve and all the problems are converted to basic, advanced and OOP.
 Each folder has a separate Readme.md file.
 Basic and Advanced problems are mostly functional.
 Solve them in the order you prefer.**